sendwithus/competencies/Competencies/Competency-Triage.md

 Everyone in the company knows the expected format (even if they don't use it) of feature ideas and bug reports.

-When new ideas are rejected the rejectee understands why this is not making it into the product and you reject them in a way that doesn't hurt their feelings and leaves them wanting to contribute more.
+When new ideas are rejected the rejectee understands why this is not making it into the product and you reject them in a way that doesn't hurt their feelings and leaves them still wanting to contribute.

 ## How do you improve it?